0x48piraj/MusFi/README.md

 ### Purpose #2 :

+> Nowadays, **Music Streaming** is becoming very popular.

+### `Yes !!
+So ?`

+> And So, My Project is **Near-Perfect Solution** for this.

+### `Really !
+How ?`

-> Nowadays, **Music Streaming** is becoming very popular and thus, My Project is near-Perfect solution for this, because light spectrum is also 10,000 times broader than the radio spectrum, providing greater bandwidth than WiFi.
+> Because **Light Spectrum** is 10,000 times broader than the **Radio Spectrum**, providing greater bandwidth than WiFi.

 One more supporting factor is, that Li-Fi is blazingly fast !
 224 gigabits per second! or say, 18 BlueRay quality movies in one second !!
 And, So it may handle the tremendously growing internet population.
 Other than these, Li-Fi can also control the increasing frequency of Dead-Spots(Internet-Failures).

 ## Demonstration :
 [![Youtube Demo](https://img.youtube.com/vi/cRLjyrz-uKk/0.jpg)](https://www.youtube.com/watch?v=JOluPk97xYU "0x48piraj's Channel")